ilire0/Project-Burning-King-TBoI-Repentence-Mod-/README.md

 ## Welclome to Project Burning King

 Project Burning King is a The Binding of Isaac: Repentence Mod that adds a new character and some new custom items , trinkets and even a new item pool into the Game.
-Current Status: Under Developement
+Current Status: Almost Done for Release of v1

+### Things to do:
-Item Count: 21/30
+- Item Count: 21/30
-Items Rework: 0/5
+- Items Rework: 0/5
-Custom Character: 1/2
+- Custom Character: 1/2
-new Item Pool: 1/1 (character specific)
+- ~~new Item Pool: 1/1 (character specific)~~
-Trinkts: 0/10
+- Trinkts: 0/10
-Consumables: 0/10
+- Consumables: 0/10
+- ~~Added new Wiki in Github~~

 ### What you need: